 - By disabling USB ports from ‘device manager’.

 - By tweaking registry values for ‘USB Mass Storage Devices’.

 - By removing the ‘USB Mass Storage Drivers’.

 See also: How to tap a cell phone remotely

-In this post, I will teach you to crack all the above 3 security measures.
+In this post, I will teach you to crack or bypass the above mentioned security measures.
 But before that, you should get administrator rights to your current USERNAME.

 I assume you have administrator rights.
 Now let’s see how to fix all these situations one by one.

 1) Unlocking USB ports from device manager.